sendgrid/docs/source/User_Guide/Account/alert_settings.md

 Alert Options
 {% endanchor %}

-Stats Notification
+**Stats Notification**
 : An email notification of your SendGrid stats.
-: This alert can only be sent daily, weekly, or monthly
+: This alert can only be sent daily, weekly, or monthly<br />

-IP Blacklisted
+**IP Blacklisted**
 : You will receive a notification if one of your IP addresses is put on one of the blacklists SendGrid monitors.
-: This alert can only be sent daily, weekly, monthly, or as needed
+: This alert can only be sent daily, weekly, monthly, or as needed<br />

-Invalid DNS Setting (Whitelabel)
+**Invalid DNS Setting (Whitelabel)**
-: If one or more of your whitelabel settings is not properly set up, you will be notified.
+: If one or more of your whitelabel settings is not properly set up, you will be notified.<br />

-Reputation Rate Drops Below
+**Reputation Rate Drops Below**
 : If your sender reputation rate drops below the threshold you set, you will be notified.
 : Percentage should be a whole number.
-Example 10 for 10%
+Example 10 for 10%<br />

-Daily Delivery Rate Drops Below
+**Daily Delivery Rate Drops Below
 : If your delivery rate drops below the threshold you set, you will be notified.
 : Percentage should be a whole number.
-Example 10 for 10%
+Example 10 for 10%<br />

-Outbound Mail Queue Exceeds
+**Outbound Mail Queue Exceeds**
-: If your outbound mail queue exceeds the threshold you set, you will be notified.
+: If your outbound mail queue exceeds the threshold you set, you will be notified.<br />

-IP Filter status in Hotmail SNDS becomes
+**IP Filter status in Hotmail SNDS becomes**
-: Will alert you when your SNDS IP Health becomes red or yellow : This alert can only be sent daily, weekly, monthly, or as needed
+: Will alert you when your SNDS IP Health becomes red or yellow : This alert can only be sent daily, weekly, monthly, or as needed<br />

-Service Notifications
+**Service Notifications**
-: A notification will be sent to the email supplied for all Service Notifications.
+: A notification will be sent to the email supplied for all Service Notifications.<br />

-Usage Limit
+**Usage Limit**
 : If your usage limit or number of emails sent by your account reaches the threshold percent of available email credits on your account, you will be notified.
 : Percentage should be a whole number.
 Example 90 for 90%.
-This indicates the percentage used, not the percentage remaining.
+This indicates the percentage used, not the percentage remaining.<br />

 {% anchor h2 %}
 Add A New Alert